lukaszbudnik/migrator/README.md

 ## /v2 - GraphQL-based API

-API v2 was introduced in migrator v2020.1.0 (old versioning v5.0) and is a GraphQL-based API.
+API v2 was introduced in migrator v2020.1.0 (old versioning convention v5.0) and is a GraphQL-based API.

 ## GET /v2/config